MaiJi97/Leetcode/java/121_BestTimeToBuyAndSellStocks/README.md

-## Method 1: Two Pointers 同向双指针
+## Method 1: Two Pointers 同向双指针 - faster & slow

-Sliding window - One pointer to loop through the array, the other pointer to keep track of the position of the current lowest price, and we use a counter variable to track the maximum profit and update it if needed.
+One pointer to iterate through the array, the other pointer to track the position of the local minimum price, and we use a counter variable to track the maximum profit and update it when needed.

 Time Complexity: O(n)